Travel to Fairs ltd (T2F Ltd) owner of this web site

 1.8.
-“Consent of the data subject” refers to any freely expressed, specific, informed and unambiguous indication of the data subject's will, by means of a statement or clearly affirmative action, expressing their consent to the processing of personal data relating to them;
+“Consent of the data subject” refers to any freely expressed, specific, informed and unambiguous indication of the data subject's will, by means of a statement or clear affirmative action, expressing their consent to the processing of personal data relating to them.

 1.9.
-“Representative” refers to a natural person or legal person established within the Union, which, appointed in writing by the controller or processor in accordance with Article 27, represents the controller or processor in connection with their respective obligations under this Regulation – in this sense: an individual, with which an employment or civil contract has been signed by the power of which they perform functions related to the activity of the personal data controller GETA Ltd.
+“Representative” refers to a natural person or legal person established within the Union, which, appointed in writing by the controller or processor in accordance with Article 27, represents the controller or processor in connection with their respective obligations under this Regulation – in this sense: an individual, with which an employment or civil contract has been signed by the power of which they perform functions related to the activity of the personal data controller Travel to Fairs ltd.

 2.2 “Website” / “Online Platform” – a virtual, unified environment of the personal data controller used to provide the services related to the activity.

 II.
-DETAILS ON PERSONAL DATA CONTROLLER GETA Ltd.
+DETAILS ON PERSONAL DATA CONTROLLER Travel to Fairs ltd.

 2.1.
 The ADMINISTRATOR can collect, process, store, provide, transmit and destroy information containing personal data in accordance with the requirements of Regulation (EU) 2016/679 – General Data Protection Regulation (GDPR).

 Travel to Fairs ltd

 00353 (1) 5266593

 3.1.
 The ADMINISTRATOR processes a minimal volume of personal data provided by a “data subject” – natural persons, namely: name and surname, telephone, e-mail address.